ImageMagick v6 Examples --

 Src ('crop' to background image dimensions)

-This operator just completely replaces the background image with the overlay image.
-The colors and transparency in the background is completely junked, leaving a blank image the same size as the original destination, over which to apply the source image.
+This operator completely replaces the background image with the overlay image.
+The colors and transparency in the background are completely junked leaving a blank image the same size as the original destination over which is applied the source image.

-Well two things.
-First you are effectively replacing the background image with the source image, but preserving all the meta-data associated with the original background image.
-That is the image changes, but the meta-data does not.
+First, you are effectively replacing the background image with the source image but preserving all the meta-data associated with the original background image.
+That is, the image changes but the meta-data does not.

-The other aspect of this is that the size of the final image does not change even though the image content itself has.
+Second, the size of the final image does not change even though the image content does.
 That is, the resulting image has the same size as the original background.
-As such you can effectively use this operator to either crop or add a border to the source or overlay image so that becomes the same size as the given background image (along with the background meta-data!
+As such you can effectively use this operator to either crop or add a border to the source or overlay image so that it becomes the same size as the given background image (along with the background meta-data).

-For example suppose you want to make a plasma image and clip it so it is the same size at the built-in rose image.
-This will let you do it, without needing to know just how big the rose image really is.
+For example, suppose you want to make a plasma image and clip it so it is the same size at the built-in rose image.
+This will let you do it without needing to know just how big the rose image is.

 composite -compose Src -size 100x100 plasma:tomato-dodgerblue \